Velocidex/velociraptor-docs/content/docs/vql/_index.md

 weight: 30
 ---

-We have previously seen that VQL is a central feature in Velociraptor.
-In fact Velociraptor can be thought of as essentially a VQL evaluation engine, so VQL is central to understanding and extending Velociraptor.
+VQL is central to the design and functionality of Velociraptor, and a solid grasp of VQL is critical to understand and extend Velociraptor.

-## Why a query language?
+## Why a new query language?

-The need for a query language arose from our experience of previous DFIR frameworks.
-In practice, endpoint analysis tools must be very flexible in order to adapt to new indicators or protect against new threats.
-While it is always possible to develop new capability in code, deploying a new very of the agent is not always easy and can not be done quickly.
+Endpoint analysis tools must be flexible enough to adapt to new indicators of compromise (IOCs) and protect against new threats.
+While it is always possible to develop new capability in code, it's not always easy or quick to deploy a new version.

-A query language helps to accelerate the time from learning about a new IOC or thinking of a novel detection idea to wide detection across a large number of hosts.
-Typically a DFIR investigator can go from learning of a new type of indicator, writing relevant VQL queries, packaging in an artifact and hunting for the artifact across the entire deployment in a matter of minutes!
+A query language can accelerate the time it takes to discover an IOC, design a rule to detect it, and then deploy the detection at scale across a large number of hosts.
+Using VQL, a DFIR investigator can learn of a new type of indicator, write relevant VQL queries, package them in an artifact, and hunt for the artifact across the entire deployment in a matter of minutes.

-Additionally, the VQL artifacts may be shared with the community and facilitate a medium of exchange of DFIR specific knowledge of indicators and detection techniques.
+Additionally, VQL artifacts can be shared with the community and facilitate a DFIR-specific knowledge exchange of indicators and detection techniques.

 ## Running VQL queries - Notebooks

-When learning VQL it is best to practice in an environment that makes it easy to debug and iterate through the VQL, while interactively testing each query.
+When learning VQL, we recommend practicing in an environment where you can easily debug, iterate, and interactively test each query.

 You can read more about notebooks [here](notebooks).
-For the rest of this chapter we will assume you created a notebook and are typing VQL into the cell.
+For the purposes of this documentation, we will assume you created a notebook and are typing VQL into the cell.

 ## Basic Syntax

-VQL's syntax is heavily inspired by SQL with the same basic `SELECT
+VQL's syntax is heavily inspired by SQL.
+It uses the same basic `SELECT
 ..
 FROM ..
-WHERE` sentence structure.
-However, VQL is much simpler than SQL, ignoring more complex SQL syntax such as `JOIN`, `HAVING` etc. Instead similar functionality is provided in VQL by way of plugins, and not built in syntax.
-This keeps the syntax simple and concise.
+WHERE` sentence structure, but does not include the more complex SQL syntax, such as `JOIN` or `HAVING`.
+In VQL, similar functionality is provided through plugins, which keeps the syntax simple and concise.

 Let's consider the basic syntax of a VQL query.